GabeScott/standard-works-vault/General Conference/2005 October - The Blessings of General Conference.md

 # The Blessings of General Conference

-*By Paul V. Johnson - Of the Seventy*
+By Elder Paul V. Johnson - *Of the Seventy*

 *Given in the October session of the 2005 General Conference*

+>*Decide now to make general conference a priority in your life.
+Decide to listen carefully and follow the teachings that are given.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/the-blessings-of-general-conference?lang=eng)